 Sciencepalooza

 After a meeting with the Region 5 STEAM steering committee we were approached by an organization that helps to put on an annual science fair in the East Bay Science Fair named Sciencepalooza.
 The event would be cancelled as no in-person location existed for a large event supporting multiple high schools during the outset of the COVID pandemic.
 Interested in our presentations about engaging students with our Build Together @ Home, the group asked us for ideas that could allow the Sciencepalooza to occur as an engaging online event.
-Our team proposed a This virtual event brought together students from across the region to showcase their scientific prowess and creativity in a digital format.
+Our team proposed this virtual event brought together students from across the region to showcase their scientific prowess and creativity in a digital format.
 Participants had the opportunity to design and present their projects within the virtual world of Minecraft, fostering a sense of excitement and discovery despite the limitations imposed by the pandemic.
 Sciencepalooza not only provided a platform for students to share their work but also highlighted the resilience and adaptability of Project Ember in the face of adversity.

 Return to In-Person Camps